 My website for teaching Tai Chi and Qi Gong is ready but I have yet to find a permanent location for my practice.
 Watch this space and I will launch it when I land!

-The website of Tony Parsons, one of the very few voices of nature.
+www.theopensecret.com is the website of Tony Parsons, one of the very few human voices of nature.
 Tony's message is nothing like the world of Advita or self-enquiry.
 It is totally outside of the ideology of any kind of teacher or teaching.
-Because of this his words are very difficult to hear for most people and are miss interpreted or turned into "another one" of those "non-duality people".
-For those people who really have the openness to hear something different and can understand why it is necessary to call out differentiation to recognise the message underneath the illusion, Tony offers a view of just that.
-For most people, they are comfortable with the illusion and will just keep on practicing!
+Because of this his words are very difficult to hear for most people (including myself!) and are miss interpreted or turned into "another one" of those "non-duality people".
+For those people who really have the openness to hear something different and can understand why it is necessary to call out differentiation to recognise the message underneath the illusion, Tony offers just that.
+For most people, they are reasonably "comfortable" with the illusion and will just keep on practicing!

 Daniel is a brilliant therapist and intuitive bodyworker in the London region.
 He incorporates a deep understanding of the psychotherapeutic within the physical connection in his work with people.
 This allows them to understand and be in touch with themselves more deeply.
 Please contact him here, very highly recommended: www.danielschwager.co.uk

 I wrote this book about 10 years ago during my study of medicine:

 No matter what your involvement in the medicine/ healing professions, the issues we face are the same.
 Though we treat the same patients and deal with their same issues we cannot see ourselves in context of all of medical/ healing practice and so we desensitise from common senses.
 We box ourselves into a particular mode of treatment, becoming separated from each other, and often are drawn into a particular brand of healing, branding ourselves with this identity.